What's The Difference Between A Reptile And An Amphibian

 Public Perception and Education

 Often feared and misunderstood, both reptiles and amphibians suffer from negative public perception.
-Education is crucial to dispel myths and foster appreciation for these fascinating creatures.
+Education is crucial to dispel myths and support appreciation for these fascinating creatures.
 Zoos, museums, and nature centers play an important role in educating the public about amphibians and reptiles and promoting conservation efforts.
 By understanding their importance and the threats they face, we can all contribute to their protection.

 Tips and Expert Advice